 Not competing messages that are overly generic or bland promise

-Hey, we all faces a million temptations to obscure, dilute, or confuse our BRAND promise .
+Hey, we all face a million temptations to obscure, dilute, or confuse our BRAND promise .

 A strong BRAND makes tough decisions easier.